SetKu/WaveFuncCollapse/README.md

 ## Using this Project in your Code

-You can use this project by manually copying its source or including it in a Cargo workspace.
-For the moment, the package has not been published to [crates.io](https://crates.io).
+This project is available in two packages on [crates.io](https://crates.io): `wavefc` and `wavefc-cli`.
+If you just want to give the program a go, `wavefc-cli` is probably your best bet to install.
+If you want to use this algorithm in your own code, adding `wavefc` to your `Cargo.toml` should suffice.
+As an alternative, you can use this project by manually copying its source or including it in a Cargo workspace.

 A good place to start getting familiar with the source is `wavefc/src/lib.rs`, which holds the majority of the actual `Wave` code.
 To include this code in Rust, use the prelude with `use wavefc::prelude::*;`.